What does Tom Kha Gai mean?

-Easy Tom Kha Gai or Thai Coconut Chicken Soup is definitely one of the more famous Thai dishes.
-It’s a delicious spicy and sour soup made with all the Thai staples you would expect: lemongrass, fresh ginger, chilli, lime and coconut milk.
-It’s one of my wife’s favourite dishes, and this recipe is one we make often when we are in a hurry, but still need to feed the family a real nutritious meal.
+Easy Tom Kha Gai Soup or Thai Coconut Chicken Soup is definitely one of the more famous Thai dishes.
+It's a delicious spicy and sour soup made with all the Thai staples you would expect: lemongrass, fresh ginger, chilli, lime and coconut milk.
+It's one of my wife's favorite dishes, and this recipe is one we make often when we are in a hurry, but still need to feed the family a real nutritious meal.

 It's easy to buy a ready made roast chicken from the supermarket and shred the meat for this recipe.
 It saves you time, instead of chopping raw chicken and frying it.
 As much as I prefer to make my stock from scratch (usually in an Instant Pot), sometimes life happens and you need to make a meal in a hurry.
 Using stock from Campbell’s soup works great in a pinch, but homemade stock always tastes better.

 I usually have most of these ingredients in the fridge, including fresh limes from my lime tree in my garden.
 Traditionally, Tom Kha Gai Soup has galangal root in it, which sometimes I have a hard time finding, and it's definitely not in my fridge.
 Even without galangal, this Easy Tom Kha Gai recipe has amazing, authentic flavour.
 Cooking with 3 Thai chilli peppers can be too spicy for some, make sure you carefully de-seed them, and cut down to 1 or 2 chillis, if you need a kid-friendly soup.